Wynantskill, New York

 Wynantskill is a census-designated place (CDP) in Rensselaer County, New York, United States.
-The population was 3,276 at the 2010 census.
+The population was 4,050 at the 2020 census.
 Wynantskill is located at the northern town line and the northeastern corner of the town of North Greenbush.
-The community is a suburb of Troy. state route 66 (Pawling Ave. in Troy, Main Ave. in Wynantskill) is the main route through the community.
-Wynantskill has a major grocery store, several banks and restaurants, a craft beverage store, convenience stores, a post office, and a bowling alley, with almost all houses located on side streets off Main Ave.
+The community is a suburb of Troy.
+State Route 66 (Pawling Ave. in Troy, Main Ave. in Wynantskill) is the main route through the community.
+Wynantskill has a major grocery store, several banks and restaurants, a craft beverage store, convenience stores, hardware store and a post office with almost all houses located on side streets off Main Ave.
 Other major roads are Whiteview Road (NY 136), a primarily residential road that leads to US 4; and West Sand Lake Road (NY 150).

 Geography

 Wynantskill is located at 42°41′32″N 73°38′40″W (42.692139, -73.644580).

 According to the United States Census Bureau, the CDP has a total area of 2.4 sqmi, all land.